helmturner/fetch-again/README.md

 ## HERE BE DRAGONS

-This library has not been tested for production use.
+This library is not intended for production use.

 ## Installation